Rapptz/gum/docs/user-guide/install.rst

 * ``C_INCLUDE_PATH`` is used for C only, through invokation of ``gcc``.

 Installation through the GUI involves a few steps.
-For the following examples, the path C:\\sdlpp is used as the path containing the headers.
+For the following examples, the path C:\\gum is used as the path containing the headers.
 Be sure to change it appropriately.

 1. Go to 'My Computer' by using WinKey + E.
 2. Right click an empty area and go to 'Properties'.